🇨🇿

 Ask two questions, not one

-At any traditional Czech restaurant, confirm the cooking fat first (sádlo or oil?), then check the soup base separately.
-These are two distinct questions — a dish may be fried in oil but built on meat stock, or vice versa.
+At any traditional Czech restaurant, confirm the cooking fat first (sadlo or oil?), then check the soup base separately.
+These are two distinct questions.
+A dish may be fried in oil but built on meat stock, or vice versa.
 Knowing both before ordering makes the difference between a safe meal and a problem.
-The phrases in the panel above are designed to address both independently.
+The phrases in the panel above are designed to address both independently without ambiguity.

 03